Cyrk (company)

 Cyrk was once one of the largest promotions companies in the world with over 2,000 employees worldwide.
 The company's stock was listed on NASDAQ under the ticker symbol CYRK.
-Founded in 1976 by Gregory Shlopak (born 1946) and Paul Butman (born 1949), Cyrk started as a company that did screen-printing of customized clothing.
-The company went public in 1993 and the stock price hovered around $40 per share.
-The Gloucester, Massachusetts-based company had several divisions although its consumer loyalty division was the company's cash flow engine.
+It was founded in 1976 by Gregory Shlopak and Paul Butman.

 Rise

 The bulk of CYRK's revenues were generated from the sale of custom promotional products employed as consumer rewards in points-based consumer loyalty promotions.

 CYRK had three very successful public offerings between early 1993 and late 1994 underwritten by Montgomery Securities, all of which were oversubscribed.

 In 1997 the company, "already a significant player through its management of the Marlboro Gear and Pepsi Stuff continuity programs" acquired Los Angeles-based Simon Marketing, making it one of the largest agencies in the promotion industry.
 They were named Agency of the Year by Promo Magazine in 1998.
-Although CYRK lost the Pepsi Stuff account in 1998 as it moved to a Coca Cola account that never rivaled the success with Pepsi, they boasted McDonald's and Philip Morris as their two top clients.
+Although CYRK lost the Pepsi Stuff account in 1998 as it moved to a Coca-Cola account that never rivaled the success with Pepsi, they boasted McDonald's and Philip Morris as their two top clients.
 They also did significant business with Beanie Babies-maker Ty Inc. While Philip Morris accounted for 90% of the companies' business in 1994 through the acquisition of Simon, McDonald's alone accounted for 61% of the consolidated revenue in 1999.
-On March 31, 1997 CYRK purchased Monroe, WA based Tonkin, Inc. At the time Caterpillar Inc. was Tonkin's largest account.
+On March 31, 1997, CYRK purchased Monroe, WA based Tonkin, Inc. At the time Caterpillar Inc. was Tonkin's largest account.
 The Tonkin acquisition was intended to allow CYRK to penetrate the business-to-business segment of the promotions industry and to serve as a further diversification initiative.